To evacuate or not? In Odessa, some older residents cannot flee war.

 And if Ukrainians in the country’s western and central cities, such as Lviv and Dnipro, are optimistic Russian forces won’t launch an attack there, those in Odessa are under no such illusions.
 This is one of the Black Sea’s largest ports, making it economically critical for Ukraine and a no-doubt target of Russia.
 After seeing the destruction and bloodshed in Kharkiv and around Kyiv, why not leave Odessa for safer ground knowing what is likely coming for this city?

-Two volunteers stopped by Churilyana’s apartment on Sunday to bring her a bag of nonperishable foods — buckwheat, canned tuna and other items.
+Two volunteers stopped by Churilyana’s apartment Sunday to bring her a bag of nonperishable foods — buckwheat, canned tuna and other items.
 These are the other people who are staying in Ukraine despite the risks: ordinary citizens now mobilizing to help the war and humanitarian effort in the country.
 The number of volunteers for anything and everything across Ukraine has spiked.

 Eduard Shevchenko’s Park Kultury organization was more of a social club two weeks ago.
 Now, with lots of groups already focused on aiding soldiers and civilian militias, Park Kultury has refocused its efforts on a demographic Shevchenko feared was being forgotten: retirees and older residents.